MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/inside-the-sdk/extension-anatomy.md

 * `AddTransient`: A new instance of the service is created for each part that ingests it.
 * `AddScoped`: A new instance of the service is created within a certain scope.
 In context of Visual Studio extensibility, scope refers to a single extension part.
-* `AddSingleton`: There is a single shared instance of service that is created on first ingestion.
+* `AddSingleton`: There's a single shared instance of service that is created on first ingestion.

 Due to lifetime of `VisualStudioExtensibility` object being bound to the scope of a single extension part, any local service that ingests it has to be a scoped or transient service.
 Trying to create a singleton service that injects `VisualStudioExtensibility` will result in failure.